2024 Federal Pay Raise: Where Does it Stand Now?

 The 5.2% pay raise, assuming that is the final amount, will be divided between an average of 0.5% for locality pay areas and 4.7% as an across-the-board pay raise according to what Biden outlined in the letter.

 For 2023, the average pay raise was 4.6%.
 The 2023 pay raise was the largest pay raise in 20 years for the federal workforce.
 During the Bush administration, federal employees received an identical pay raise percentage of 4.6% back in 2002.
-On the other hand, and better news for those federal employees in 2002, the rate of inflation was 1.6%.
+On the other hand, and better news for those federal employees in 2002, the inflation rate was 1.6%.
 (See Federal Employee Pay Raises and Inflation).

 Estimated 2024 GS Pay Scale Table